metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 **Changes:**

-All functions creating a new fd now behave more perlish and apply the CLOEXEC if larger than `$^F`  to prevent fd leakage.
+All functions creating a new fd now behave more perlish and apply  O\_CLOEXEC if larger than `$^F`  to prevent fd leakage.
 This may result in an extra system call you didn't need if your program never calls `exec`.
-To disable this, increase the value of `$^F`.
+To disable this, increase the value of `$^F` as per normal.

 Functions now throw **exceptions** when output variables (fds) are read only when they need to be writable.
-This matches perl behaviour in the same scenario for `sysopen` etc.
+This matches Perl behaviour in the same scenario for `sysopen` etc.

 When function input fd variables doesn't look like an fd (an IV), a **warning** 'IO::FD::xxxx called with something other than a file descriptor' is generated, return value is `undef` and the `$!` variable is set to `EBADF` (bad file descriptor>).
-This is analogous to perl behaviour when checking for valid GLOB/refs with `sysread` and friends.
+This is analogous to Perl behaviour when checking for valid GLOB/refs with `sysread` and friends.

 # WHERE SHOULD I USE THIS MODULE?